Fire gobbles its way through trees and buildings like a hungry

 Photo: Firefighting—an extraordinary job for extraordinary people.
 Firefighters wear all-over aluminum suits to tackle the worst blazes; suits made of fireproof Nomex® and Kevlar® are used for less severe fires.
-Photo by Liam Kennedy courtesy of US Navy.
+Photo by Liam Kennedy courtesy of

 Firefighting is a dangerous and demanding job that calls for total teamwork: it can take several people just to hold a powerful fire hose working at full pressure.
 Men and women make equally good firefighters, but most